-Al-Ulum is a peer-reviewed National journal, available in print and online and published two times a year.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+Al-Ulum is a peer-reviewed journal.
+It is available online.
+It is published two times a year, June and December since 2010.
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor-in-chief, the editorial board, the peer-reviewers, and the publisher.
+This statement is based on the Committee on Publication Ethics (COPE)'s Core Practice.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Al-Ulum is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
+The publication of an article in a peer-reviewed Al-Ulum is an essential building block in developing a coherent and respected network of knowledge.
+It is a direct reflection of the quality of the authors' work and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore essential to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-LP2M IAIN Sultan Amai Gorontalo as publisher of AL-Ulum takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+LP2M IAIN Sultan Amai Gorontalo as the publisher of Al-Ulum takes its duties of guardianship over all stages of publishing seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or additional commercial revenue has no impact or influence on editorial decisions.